dinguschan-owo/Helios/README.md

 ## ***`Features`***

-- open multiple tabs (don't go too crazy, tho)
+- open up to 23 tabs before it starts breaking
-- search bar to look up random crap
+- search bar for searching
-- basic navigation buttons (back, forward, reload, whatever)
+- basic navigation buttons (back, forwards, reload, home)
-- some styling that looks half decent (i hope)
+- settings page
+- website caching
+- about:blank and blob: cloaking
+- clear all tabs (why would you want this)

 ## ***`Compatibility`***